ExpediaGroup/kubernetes-sidecar-injector/README.md

 * Creates a key pair, certificate request and gets it signed by Kubernetes CA. Uploads the signed certificate and private key to Kubernetes as a secret using [deployment/create-server-cert.sh](deployment/create-server-cert.sh)
 * Exports Kubernetes CA file and creates a yaml file to register mutating webhook using [deployment/replace-ca-token.sh](deployment/replace-ca-token.sh)
 * Uploads a config map to be used by haystack agent as config file [deployment/haystack-agent-configmap.yaml](deployment/haystack-agent-configmap.yaml)
-* Uploads a config map with the container and volume spec to be injected as side cat [deployment/sidecar-configmap.yaml](deployment/sidecar-configmap.yaml)
+* Uploads a config map with the container and volume spec to be injected as side car [deployment/sidecar-configmap.yaml](deployment/sidecar-configmap.yaml)
 * Uploads a deployment spec for `haystack-kube-sidecar-injector` [deployment/sidecar-injector-deployment.yaml](deployment/sidecar-injector-deployment.yaml).
-This spec use `sidecar-configmap` from previous step and `server certificate` from first step
+This spec uses `sidecar-configmap` from previous step and `server certificate` from first step
 * Uploads a service spec for sidecar-injector deployment [deployment/sidecar-injector-service.yaml](deployment/sidecar-injector-service.yaml)
 * Uploads a spec to register the mutating webhook that was generated in step 2 [deployment/generated-mutatingwebhook.yaml](deployment/generated-mutatingwebhook.yaml)